 Make Sure Your Backstop is Sturdy

-Make sure whatever you’re strapping or leaning the target against is stable.
+Make sure whatever you’re strapping or leaning the target against is stable for the best possible axe throwing experience.
 I set my target up against a barn door to start, and the bounce from the door prevented axe bits from sticking.
-This can get frustrating and make it very difficult to learn how to throw an axe properly.
+This can get frustrating and make it very difficult to learn how to throw a hatchet properly.

 Note: Should you accidentally nick a tree, you can cover the wound with wax from a toilet ring.
 Fruit farmers have grafted trees with this technique for decades.
 The wound will heal underneath.

 I used the Bare Bones Camp Axe, which I believe is sold out everywhere (and it may be more expensive than it should be).
 However, I also threw an inexpensive model from Lowes (available here) as well as a fiberglass-handled model from Home Depot (available here).
 I would not recommend a fiberglass handle as it they can be awfully springy if they hit the ground.
-Here are a few other models worth checking out:
+Here are a few other models worth checking out if you’re interested in purchasing your own axe:

 Best Axes for Throwing